renanleite/burger-api/README.md

 ## Cleanup

 To delete the sample application that you created, use the AWS CLI.
-Assuming you used your project name for the stack name, you can run the following:
+Assuming you used your project name for the stack name, you can run the following command:

 ```bash
 sam delete --stack-name burger-api